ballerina-guides/integration-tutorials/sending-a-simple-message-to-a-service/README.md

 #### Verify the response

-You will see the response message from backend with a list of details of the available doctors.
+You will see the response message from the backend with a list of details of the available doctors.

 ```json
 [